 13 March 2023

-The content of this article is for information purposes only and does not constitute advice or a legal opinion and are personal views of the author.
-It is based upon relevant facts available at that point of time and prepared with due accuracy & reliability.
-Readers are requested to check and refer to relevant provisions of statute, latest judicial pronouncements, circulars, clarifications etc before acting on the basis of the above write up.
+Disclaimer - The content of this document is for information purpose only and does not constitute advice or a legal opinion.
+It is based upon relevant law and/or facts available at that point of time and prepared with due accuracy & reliability.
+Readers are requested to check and refer to relevant provisions of statute, latest judicial pronouncements, circulars, clarifications etc. before acting on the basis of this write up.
 The possibility of other views on the subject matter cannot be ruled out.
-By the use of the said information, you agree that the Author / Treelife Consulting is not responsible or liable in any manner for the authenticity, accuracy, completeness, errors or any kind of omissions in this piece of information for any action taken thereof.
+By the use of the said information, you agree that the Treelife is not responsible or liable in any manner for the authenticity, accuracy, completeness, errors or any kind of omissions in this piece of information for any action taken thereof.

 Treelife Ventures Services Private Limited.